QualiTorque/torque-spinnaker-plugin/README.md

 ## Torque Plugin for Spinnaker

-This plugin provides support for Torque via Pipelines in Spinnaker 1.23.0 and above
+This plugin provides support for Torque via Pipelines in Spinnaker 1.23.0 and above.

-For Spinnaker 1.22.x and below please use this [branch](https://github.com/QualiSystemsLab/torque-spinnaker-plugin/tree/1.22.x)
+For Spinnaker 1.22.x and below please use this [branch](https://github.com/QualiSystemsLab/torque-spinnaker-plugin/tree/1.22.x).

 ### Version Compatibility
 | Plugin  | Spinnaker Platform |